CBSE Class 12 chemistry for the academic year 2020-2021

 Chapter 1 – The Solid State

-Solids have definite volume, shape, and mass due to the short distance between the fixed position of particles and strong interactions between them.
+Solids exhibit definite volume, shape, and mass due to the close proximity of particles and strong intermolecular forces that hold them in fixed positions.

 Chapter 2 – Solutions